yasseralian/Library-Management-System/README.md

 line represents a record that corresponds to a unique book.
 Each record contains the following
 information:

-information:
- Serial Number (5 digits)
+ 1.Serial Number (5 digits)
- Title
- authors
- price
+ 2.Title
+ 3.authors
+ 4.price
- number of available copies in the library
+ 5.number of available copies in the library
- number of borrowed copies
+ 6.number of borrowed copies